Last week we visited Hurricane Creek (see: 84 Chancel to Sexton) and

 |

-At the truck and the end of today’s hike we vow to return to Rock
+At the truck and the end of today’s outdoor adventure in the Ozarks we vow to return to Rock

 Creek soon, with so much more here to see, we have barely ‘scratched the